UK Tax Strategy

 The Group is owned by funds containing institutional investors and controlled by Advent International Corporation.

 Founded in 1984, Advent International is one of the largest and most experienced global private equity firms.
 With 14 offices on four continents, Advent has established a globally integrated team of more than 190 investment professionals, focused on buyouts and growth equity investments in five core sectors.
 Since beginning its private equity strategy in 1989, Advent has invested $44 billion in 345 private equity investments across 41 countries, and as of June 30, 2019, manages $54 billion in assets.
 For more than 30 years Advent International has sought to invest in well-positioned companies and partner with management teams to create value through sustained revenue and earnings growth.

 The board that directs and controls the group operates at the level of a subsidiary company, Wertheimer UK Ltd.

 Directors of Wertheimer UK Limited

-The directors are as follows:
+The directors who hold office were as follows: